-Accept informational report regarding the issuance at emergency coastal development permit EM_2021-0004 (PG&E) to remove 55 trees along the Fort Bragg 1101 12 kilovolt (kV), Fort Bragg 1102 12 kV, and Gualala 111 12 kV distribution lines.
+Accept the informational report regarding the issuance of Emergency Coastal Development Permit EM_2021-0006 (PG&E) to remove 127 trees along the Fort Bragg-Elk 60 Kilovolt (kV) Transmission Line.

 Previous Board/Board Committee Actions:

 In 1985 the Board adopted the Mendocino County General Plan Coastal Element.
 In 1991 the Board adopted Division II of Title 20 of Mendocino County Code through Ordinance No. 3785.
 Included in Division II is Section 20.536.055 which allows Permits for Approval of Emergency Work.
 In cases of a verified emergency, temporary emergency authorization to proceed with remedial measures may be given by the Director or his or her designee until such time as a Coastal Development Permit application is filed.
 The Director shall report in writing to the Board of Supervisors at each meeting the emergency permits applied for or issued since the last report, with a description of the nature of the emergency and the work involved.
 The report of the Director shall be informational only.
 The decision to issue an emergency permit is solely at the discretion of the Director.
 Notice of emergency permits shall be provided by phone or letter to the California Coastal Commission within three (3) days, following issuance of the emergency permit.